rli5492/IPC-New2/README.md

 See Injury Map (New) at http://rli5492.github.io/IPC-New2/InjuryMap(New).html

-See Injury Map (New) at http://rli5492.github.io/IPC-New2/5YearChart.html
+See Motion chart (2007-2012) at http://rli5492.github.io/IPC-New2/5YearChart.html

+See injuries per month at http://rli5492.github.io/IPC-New2/MonthGraph.html